 If you're interested in knowing how X came to be, this chapter is for you.
-X was an idea conceived by many: In 1984, Apple had released it's first graphical user interface for it's new computer, the Macintosh.
+X was an idea concieved by many: In 1984, Apple had released it's first graphical user interface.
+If you were either too young, or never saw it.
+I reckon you should definitely take a look at the 1984 TV advertisment of the first Macintosh.
+It's a wonderful piece of art.
+You can see this great piece in computing history HERE, alhthough be weary- it's around a 13MB quicktime movie-- you'll need a fast connection if you want to see it in the next hour!